• By Kiwi Commerce

 5. Nuxt.js

-Nuxt.js, the Vue-based framework with SSR capabilities, also works hand-in-hand with GraphQL.
-It’s perfect for projects that need a balance of speed, SEO, and content flexibility.
+Nuxt.js, the SSR-ready Vue framework, also pairs beautifully with GraphQL.
+It’s well suited for projects that need strong SEO, performance, and flexible content delivery.

 Why We Use GraphQL at Kiwi Commerce

-• Efficiency: Only request the data your app actually needs
+• Efficiency: Request only the data your application actually needs

-• Reduced Load: Minimise network calls and improve performance
+• Reduced Load: Fewer network calls and improved performance

-• Flexibility: Tailor your queries for total control over the data structure
+• Flexibility: Customise your queries for ultimate control

-• Real-Time Functionality: Tools like Apollo support subscriptions for live data updates
+• Real-Time Updates: Tools like Apollo support live subscriptions

-For our clients, this means better user experiences, faster load times, and scalable platforms that grow with your business.
+For our clients, this results in faster websites, better user experiences, and digital platforms that grow effortlessly with their business.

 Final Thoughts